ekrlstd/ekrlstd/README.md

 ## 👋 Hi there, and
 ![abstractheader](https://github.com/user-attachments/assets/bfa9ce1c-8f42-4649-b7e9-d8781a4b36e2)

-Software Technology student focused on backend and full-stack development.
-Currently pursuing a Bachelor’s in Computer Science at Linnaeus University (graduating June 2026).
+I'm a Software Technology student focused on backend and full-stack development, currently pursuing a Bachelor’s in Computer Science at Linnaeus University (graduating June 2026).

 I enjoy building well-architected systems, developer tools, and products that are actually useful.

 Currently building AI‑powered SEO agents at Videntic using TypeScript, Next.js, and PostgreSQL.
 I’ve led a major performance overhaul for the LNU AI Society, won two hackathons, and built open‑source CLI tools with 100+ GitHub stars.

-Open to connecting with engineers and recruiters.

 ---